umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 Trees have complex markup and logic to handle recursive nodes, context navigation, etc. We will provide a Tree base class that custom trees can extend.
 We don’t want every extension to implement that logic.

 In the example below the Tree implementation will override methods on the base class to replace the logic responsible of fetching the tree data.
-We will provide helper functions to easily create tree nodes.
+We will provide helper functions to create tree nodes.

 extensions/my-tree.js
 ```javascript